A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative expansion

--0.4cm We have thereby obtained a system of linear equations with $\lambda^{(n)}$ and $\cG^{(n)}$ representing respectively the variable and constant vectors.
+-0.4cm We have obtained a system of linear equations with $\lambda^{(n)}$ and $\cG^{(n)}$ representing respectively the unknown vector and the (known) constant.
 Moreover, the coefficient matrix $\cJ$ is the Jacobian of the truncation operator $\tau_\rho$ in Tallis'~limit.
 Its determinant is given by